 If I had followed the pattern of most founders - send proposal, wait, give up - I would have lost EUR 15,000 to silence.
 Not to rejection.
 To my own impatience.

 Research from the National Sales Executive Association shows that 80% of sales require at least five follow-up contacts after the initial meeting.
 The same research shows that 44% of salespeople give up after one follow-up.
-Eighty percent of the money is on the other side of persistence that most people do not have.
+Eighty percent of the money is on the other side of persistence that most people don't have.

 Why Follow-Up Feels Awkward